xavierdhjr/msu-cse491-2013/day19.rst

 an address (using the Twitter geolocation API, from `v1 of the API
 <https://dev.twitter.com/docs/api/1>`__).

+**NOTE** You'll need to use 'python2.6' instead of 'python' or 'python2.7'.
+Sorry!

 Your mission --

 1. Hook the scripts or code up so that you can take an address and see